wbcomdesigns/buddypress-favorite-notification/readme.txt

 Yes, It needs you to have BuddyPress installed and activated and the BuddyPress notifications component must be enabled

 = Where Do I Ask for support? =
-Please visit [buddydesk] (]http://buddydesk.in/) for any query related to plugin and Buddypress.
+Please visit [Wbcom Designs](http://wbcomdesigns.com/contact) for any query related to plugin and Buddypress.

 == Screenshots ==
 1. It is displaying live notification message in bar screenshot-1.png